Azure/CityPower-Build-Sample/docs/chapter-1b-deploying-a-java-app-on-azure.md

 Make note of the publicIpAddress of your new virtual machine, so you can connect to your VM later.

-## Exercise 3 - Deploying your applicationto an Azure virtual machine
+## Exercise 3 - Deploying your application to an Azure virtual machine

 After the provisioning process completes, SSH into the virtual machine's Public IP address and verify that a connection can be established.
 By default, port 22 is enabled for this SSH operation while all other ports are closed by the [Network Security Group (NSG)](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-nsg).
 Exit out of SSH to return to your local machine.
 To open a second port in the NSG, run `az vm open-port --resource-group CityPower --name CityPowerVM --port 8080`.
 This will allow us to access the virtual machine from the web app's default port of port 8080.